mstksg/inCode/copy/entries/machines-3.md

-The arguably more interesting usage, and the one that is more used in real life[^schead], is the powerful usage of the switching combinator `(-->)` inorder to be able to combine multiple `Auto`'s that simulate "stages"...an `Auto` can "do what it wants", and then choose to "hand it off" when it is ready.
+The arguably more interesting usage, and the one that is more used in real life[^schead], is the powerful usage of the switching combinator `(-->)` in order to be able to combine multiple `Auto`'s that simulate "stages"...an `Auto` can "do what it wants", and then choose to "hand it off" when it is ready.